Joy-less/Holo/README.md

 ### Numbers

-Holo has two number types: integers and decimals.
-Both are signed and arbitrarily large and precise (like Ruby).
+Holo has two number types: integers and reals.
+Both have an arbitrary range and precision (like Ruby).
+Reals are stored as a fraction (integer / integer).
 ```
 var int := 3
-var dec := 6.2
+var real := 6.2
 ```

 ### Strings